Get help connecting with Dr. Blank and find the treatment that's best for you.Get Help Now

 Fast Fact: In 2006, Dr. Blank performed the first minimally invasive lobectomy in Maine.

-Blank joined the Portland Thoracic Surgery center with his long-time partner Joseph Schrader, PA-C. Joe and I have worked as a team for nearly 18 years, said Blank.
-Together, we have made the decision to concentrate solely on this aspect of surgery and ensure the highest level of personal care and attention to detail that we can offer.
-It’s a win-win for our patients.
+Blank joined the Portland Thoracic Surgery Center with longtime partner Joseph Schrader.
+Together, they provided the highest level of personal care and attention to detail that could be offered.
+It was a win-win for patients.

-Since transitioning away from cardiothoracic surgery, Blank has focused a great deal of professional attention on VATS, a much less invasive approach to chest surgery.
-With the VATS technique, Blank uses a small video scope called a thoracoscope to perform surgery for lung cancer, mesothelioma and other conditions.
+Since transitioning from cardiothoracic surgery, Blank has focused a great deal of his professional attention on VATS, a much less invasive approach to chest surgery.
+For the VATS technique, Blank uses an endoscope and other devices to perform surgery for lung cancer, mesothelioma and other conditions.

-Unlike traditional thoracic surgery, which requires a 6- to 8-inch incision down the center of the chest, surgeons can perform VATS with three small incisions, typically only 1 inch in length.
-VATS, with its smaller incisions and special instruments, is just as effective as traditional surgery with several noteworthy benefits.
+Unlike traditional thoracic surgery, which requires an incision of 6-8 inches in length down the center of the chest, surgeons can perform VATS with three small incisions, typically 1 inch in length.
+The smaller incisions and special instruments of a VATS procedure make it as effective as traditional surgery — and with several noteworthy benefits.